Frequently Asked Questions about Medical Thermography

 In addition to the information about breast thermography on this and other pages of the thermography section of this website, it is important for you to understand the rating system currently used by almost all thermographers.

 Based on the results of your thermogram, your breast images will be rated along a scale of TH-1 to TH-5.
 The meaning of each rating, and a representative thermographic image that falls into that rating category, is provided below.
-However, please note that this is an overview only.
+Please note, however, that this is an overview only.
 Only an experienced thermographer can properly interpret and rate any thermographic image, and sophisticated computer processing is an integral part of that analysis.
 You can read more about the origin of this rating scale by selecting the "Ville Marie Breast Thermography Grading Scale" in the Thermography Forms dropdown list at the top of this page.

 TH-1 Normal Exam